jlr2/IntroductionPaaS/openshift.md

 <br/>
 &nbsp;&nbsp;&nbsp; It is important that you realize that:
 1. Openshift simplifies the life cycle of our applications offered by **Docker**.
 It is very simple.
-2. Openshift offers us all the advantages of **Kubernetes** (error tolerance, dynamic scalability, continuous updates, automatic deployments, routing to the applications, load balancing, persistent volumes)
+2. Openshift offers us all the advantages of **Kubernetes** (error tolerance, dynamic scalability, continuous updates, automatic deployments, routing to the applications, load balancing, persistent volumes).
-3.- Openshift gives us **more**: projects&users management, set of base images, volume management, integrated IC/CD flows, etc
+3. Openshift gives us **more**: projects&users management, set of base images, volume management, integrated IC/CD flows, etc
 <br/>
-&nbsp;&nbsp;&nbsp;  And you should not never forget that you a developer and Openshift is the *tool* to create Docker images, manage them by Kubernetes and so on.  **You must only think to develop the application** by using *GIT* (or a similar control version system), synchronize to a remote repository (GitHub for example).
+&nbsp;&nbsp;&nbsp;  And you should not never forget that **you are a developer** and Openshift is the *tool* to create Docker images, manage them by Kubernetes and so on.  **You must only think to develop the application** by using *GIT* (or a similar control version system), synchronize to a remote repository (GitHub for example).
 Openshift will do the rest (pull the source code to inject to a base docker image in order to create the docker image).

 <br/><br/>